latch-verified/bulk-rnaseq/README.md

 #### Disclaimer

-This workflow assumes that your sequencing reads were derived from *short-read cDNA seqeuncing* ( as opposed to long-read cDNA/direct RNA sequencing).
+This workflow assumes that your sequencing reads were derived from *short-read cDNA sequencing* ( as opposed to long-read cDNA/direct RNA sequencing).
 If in doubt, you can likely make the same assumption, as it is by far the most common form of "RNA-sequencing".